 Who I am

 I was originally trained as a physicist, and I switched into the field of ecology after spending some valuable seasons in the field researching birds.
 I am now a macroecologist focusing on ecological disturbances.
-I use an information-entropy based framework of macroecology that predicts spatial scaling, metabolic rate distributions, and and species-level and community-level metrics of species diversity and abundance to work at the intersection of biodiversity conservation, fire management, and disease ecology.
+I use an information-entropy based framework of macroecology that predicts spatial scaling, metabolic rate distributions, and and species-level and community-level metrics of species diversity and abundance to work at the intersection of biodiversity conservation, disturbance ecology, fire management, and disease ecology.

 Where I am